-My idea for Hidden Films came about after I compiled a list of roughly 5,000 movies that intrigued me while plumbing through the Internet Movie Database’s list of every movie ever made, and then discovered that many of these films cannot be found on Netflix (some of them are designated as “Saved,” which means they may become available at an indefinite date).
+This is still a site for nerds like me, obsessive nerds, movie detective nerds, whose lust for finding “lost” movies is insatiable.
+My idea for Hidden Films came about after I compiled a list of roughly 5,000 movies that intrigued me while plumbing through the Internet Movie Database’s list of every movie ever made, and then discovered how many of these are off the grid.
 They range from straight-to-video slasher pics to film school projects to thirty-minute silent films from as far back as 1898.
-I have been slowly accumulating these films via purchases from eBay, Amazon and countless other retailers of rare and/or VHS-only releases; gifts from my family and fiancee; writing directly to film archivists, film distributors and even directors and actors to request screeners or personal copies; and renting VHS tapes from a fantastic rare video store in Manhattan, Video Room.
+I have accumulated a great number of such films via purchases from e-Bay, Amazon, iOffer and various third party/DVD-R sites, and am slowly selling off the ones I have no need to watch ever again.
+But there’s a great many that I keep and cherish and show to friends.

-I have traveled to Pittsburgh and Rochester to watch some of these movies at archival libraries, and expect my search for some of the very rare films to take me to random corners of the globe (which will satisfy two of my diseases: cinephilia and wanderlust!)
-I have purchased a multi-region DVD/VHS player to view films never released in NTSC/US format.
-I will also hopefully be attending little-publicized film festivals all over the world, so that this site stays as current as it can and helps new artists get some notice.
+Before I had children, I had time to travel to Pittsburgh and Rochester to watch some of these movies at archival libraries, and in the future, I hope my search will take me to random corners of the globe (which will satisfy two of my diseases: cinephilia and wanderlust!)

 I hope you enjoy Hidden Films, that it gives you many campy and/or insightful nights of movie-watching, and I welcome any and all suggestions from readers about additional rare films I should seek out.